 parts of the USA – including Nevada, Arizona and southern California

-– are now faced with crippling water shortages, on a scale normally a key source of water for over 25 million people (about 8% of the US population), is running dry as a result of climate change.* Increased population growth and associated demand for water resources have also played a part.
+– are now faced with crippling water shortages.
+Lake Mead, a key source of water for over 25 million people (about 8% of the US population), is running dry as a result of climate change.* Increased population growth and associated demand for water resources have also played a part.
 Once the